Skip to content

 • ticketByHash — look up your ticket and position

-• cancelTicket — cancel your own ticket
+• cancelTicket — cancel your own ticket (works for WAITING, CALLED, and SKIPPED tickets)

 This design is intentional: it removes all friction from joining a queue.
 No account, no app, no password — just a URL.